itarato/site_version_img_cmp/README.md

 A tool that creates image diffs from different versions of a website.
 It is useful when you would like to see if a CSS change effected (un)intentionally anywhere on the website.
 The tool created a snaphot of all defined pages when running the script and then it compares agains each previous versions.
 A diff image is created.

+**Drupal specifics:** There is an extra plugin for the PhantomJS script that is able to authenticate to Drupal and make the screenshot as a logged in user.

 Requirements
 ------------